chrisharam/chrisharam/README.md

 ### Hi there 👋
+I'm from south korea.
+My name is Jeong haram, and my english name is Chris.
+I'm 22 years old.
 <!--
 **chrisharam/chrisharam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.